 BREEAM (UK)

-Sustainability assessment and certification system developed in the UK; it certifies materials like wallpapers for contributions to achieving sustainability points through low VOC emissions, using sustainably sourced materials, REACH or Cradle-to-Cradle compliancy, or through thermal and acoustic properties.
+Sustainability assessment and certification system developed in the UK; it certifies materials like wallpapers for contributions to achieving sustainability points through low VOC emissions, sustainably sourced materials, and compliance with standards such as REACH and Cradle-to-Cradle.
 For more info click here.

 SCS (North America)